 *For additional information on Privacy and Publicity rights see the Library of Congress website.

-For protection of the materials, security devices, such as CCTV, still cameras, and alarms, are in use in special collections reading rooms at the Yale University Library.
+For protection of the materials, security devices, such as CCTV, still cameras, and alarms, are in use in special collections reading rooms at Yale University.
 Video records are maintained as long as is necessary.
-Members of YUL Security and Yale University Police routinely patrol all areas of the Library.
+Yale University special collections are routinely patrolled by Yale University security personnel.
 You may be asked to provide identification at any time.
 We reserve the right to search any notes or personal belongings at any time.